 There is a 24-hour assistant, doctor’s offices and really almost everything you would find in a hospital apart from an operating theatre!

 Top Photography Tip: Ask at reception if you are able to visit the tower.
 This is definitely the best place to take photos of the lovely town of Karlovy Vary Czech Republic.
 However, it is generally off-limits as it is not a place that has been designed for visitors eg lots of stairs and wires.
 So head there at your own danger!
 The views from many of the rooms are also very good.

 The other amazing place to stay in Karlovy Vary is Grandhotel Pupp.
 This is a wonderfully decadent top-end hotel located in the centre of town.
-Grandhotel Pupp Karlovy Vary is a stunning Neo-Baroque building which sits in a small square.
+Grandhotel Pupp Karlovy Vary is a stunning Neo-Baroque building that sits in a small square.
 The hotel even has its own concert hall!
-No wonder some of the James Bond film Casino Royale were shot here!
+No wonder some of the James Bond film Casino Royale was shot here!